riazmd3/Project-Drop-Cars-Backend/app/docs/DRIVER_API_DOCUMENTATION.md

 - Mobile numbers should follow Indian format (+91XXXXXXXXXX or XXXXXXXXXX)
 - Driver status changes are immediate and affect order assignment eligibility
 - Pending orders are filtered based on business rules to ensure only available orders are shown
+- **Enhanced Business Logic**: The system now compares each order with the latest assignment record (most recent created_at) to ensure accurate status determination
+- **Data Safety**: Added fallback values for potentially null fields to prevent API errors